lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

 \hline
 3 & Press the action button & The car starts driving, and arrives at next destination & H & H\\
 \hline
-4 & Repeat point 3 until car is back on homebase & The car is on homebase and ready to request another route & H & H\\
+4 & Repeat point 3 until car is back at homebase & The car is at homebase and ready to request another route & H & H\\
 \hline
 5 & Repeat point 1 to 4 until 65 minutes have passed(To account for delays when fetching/continuing routes, etc.) & 65 minutes have passed and the car is still executing routes without issues & H & H\\
 \hline